 Airlines and airport operators are responsible for meeting a regulatory obligation to take all reasonably practicable steps to ensure the safety of their passengers and their workers.
 No single measure to achieve this is foolproof, so the aviation industry has adopted a layered approach, using multiple measures to address risks, as a back-up in case one measure doesn't work as well as intended.

 For example, your bag gets screened at security, but sometimes it will also be tested for explosives, and police at airports are trained to look for suspicious behaviour among passengers.

 Some airlines and airports may choose to include measures such as temperature checking.
-This is not a substitute for other COVID-19 prevention measures, such as practicing good hand hygiene and physical distancing where possible.
+This is not a substitute for other COVID-19 prevention measures, such as practicing good hand hygiene, use of face masks and physical distancing where possible.